 Message from the dean

-The Faculty of Education and Social Work at the University of Sydney offers extraordinary professional development opportunities for individuals who are interested in education and social work as careers or areas of study.
-The Faculty of Education and Social Work has amazing programs with engaged professionals integrating scholarship with formative practice.
+The Sydney School of Education and Social Work at the University of Sydney offers extraordinary professional development opportunities for individuals who are interested in education and social work as careers or areas of study.
+The Sydney School of Education and Social Work has amazing programs with engaged professionals integrating scholarship with formative practice.

 The Bachelor of Social Work and Bachelor of Arts/Bachelor of Social Work degrees are firmly based in the humanities and social sciences, with students able to take advantage of the incredible range of opportunities available at the University of Sydney.

 Our Bachelor of Education degrees allow you to develop specialisations in maths, science, humanities or economics and business.
 You can also specialise in personal development, primary education, early childhood education, and health and physical education.
 Another feature of our education degrees is the focus on integrating information communications technology (ICT) into teaching practices and catering for students with special needs.

 All our students spend time in professional practice placements.
 We have built strong links with practitioners from both the education and social work fields, which ensures our graduates emerge with practical skills as well as a solid grasp of theory.